How to Apply

 The Garden Club of America funds 29 merit-based scholarships and fellowships in 12 areas of research.
 GCA’s Anne S. Chatham Fellowship in Medicinal Botany provides at least one grant award of $4,500 annually to support research related to medicinal plants.
 An important aspect of the award is that it is intended to enable a student to pursue an avenue of research that might otherwise prove closed.
 Accordingly, the funds may be used to cover direct costs associated with travel, field studies, or laboratory research.
 However, fellowship funds may not be used to cover indirect costs or overhead and should not be used to pay for lab space or supplies normally provided by universities.

 The fellowship is administered by the Missouri Botanical Garden.
 Selection is by a panel of botanists appointed by the Missouri Botanical Garden and is approved by the GCA Scholarship Committee.
 PLEASE NOTE: ONLY ONE GCA SCHOLARSHIP, FELLOWSHIP OR AWARD MAY BE APPLIED FOR ANNUALLY.
-Eligibility is open to U.S. Citizens and permanent residents who are enrolled in a U.S. - based institution.
+U.S. citizens and permanent residents who are enrolled in a U.S. - based Ph.D. program or received a Ph.D. within the past five years are eligible for the Chatham Fellowship.

 Please submit the following: